donghuazhang98/artfetch/README.md

 - Users can post their art works on their profile pages and view other artists' exhibitions

 # run
-First go in the server directory, run:
+In the server directory, run:
 ### `npm start`

 In the client directory, run: